 Sounds great, doesn't it?
 That was then.
 This is what happened after the car hit the road:

-This spring, Mercedes issued a huge recall of 680,000 Mercedes-Benz SL500 and E-Class vehicles equipped with the new "Sensotronic" electronic brake-by-wire system.
-The recall applies to SL-Class cars built since October 2001, and E-Class cars built since October 2002.
-It should be noted that only about 140,000 of the recalled vehicles are U.S. models, and that the recall was issued voluntarily by the auto maker as a "precaution" due to a few reported failures of the electronic brake system in unusually high mileage European taxi applications.
+In 2004, Mercedes issued a huge recall of 680,000 Mercedes-Benz SL500 and E-Class vehicles equipped with the new "Sensotronic" electronic brake-by-wire system.
+The recall applied to SL-Class cars built since October 2001, and E-Class cars built since October 2002.
+It should be noted that only about 140,000 of the recalled vehicles were U.S. models, and that the recall was issued voluntarily by the auto maker as a "precaution" due to a few reported failures of the electronic brake system in unusually high mileage European taxi applications.

-Details are sketchy about the cause of the failures.
-Some say there is a software glitch in the control module while others say the failures have been caused by leaks or bubbles in the high pressure accumulator.
+Details were sketchy about the cause of the failures.
+Some said there was a software glitch in the control module while others said the failures were caused by leaks or bubbles in the high pressure accumulator.
 Either way, the fault knocks the brake-by-wire system off-line.
 Fortunately, the backup hydraulic system is still able to stop the vehicle, but without the benefit of power assist.

-Mercedes says the fix for the recall takes about an hour and involves reprogramming the control module with new software.
-But in some cases hardware may also have to be replaced.
+Mercedes says the fix for the recall involved reprogramming the control module with new software.
+But in some cases hardware also had to be replaced.

-So what is the future of brake-by-wire?
-Bosch, Continental Teves, Delphi, TRW and other OEM supplier companies have all developed next generation brake-by-wire systems for potential use on future vehicles.
-These companies have invested millions of dollars in research and development of their new systems and would obviously like to find customers for their products.
-But with the Mercedes recall, other auto makers are taking a long hard look at whether or not this new technology is road-ready and worth the risk.
+Bosch, Continental Teves, Delphi, TRW and other OEM supplier companies have all developed electronifc brake systems for potential use on future vehicles.
+These companies have invested millions of dollars in research and development of their new systems and have been working to find cusstomers for theier systems.
+But auto makers have been slow to accept the new technology over liability and reliability concerns.
+That's why most vehicles today still have conventional vacuum brake boosters and hydraulic brakes.

-The new brake-by-wire systems that have been developed to date essentially fall into one of two categories: electro-hydraulic and electro-mechanical.
+Electronic brake systems fall into one of two categories: electro-hydraulic and electro-mechanical.

 Shorter braking and stopping distances;